 CBD is short for ‘cannabidiol,’ which is a naturally occurring chemical compound derived from the hemp plant.
 As a non-psychotropic cannabinoid with bountiful uses, CBD has successfully infiltrated the mainstream market.

-CBD is derived from hemp – a species of the Cannabis Sativa L plant family – and is legal in all 50 U.S. states thanks to the passing of the Farm Bill in 2018; a year that saw the online popularity of CBD soar 260%!
+CBD is derived from hemp and was made federally legal thanks to the passing of the Farm Bill in 2018; a year that saw the online popularity of CBD soar 260%!
 As the popularity of CBD grows, so does the number of companies actively selling cannabinoid-infused consumer packaged goods (CBD-CPGs).
 While necessary to serve the ever-expanding consumer demographic, buyers ought to exercise caution with whom they do business.

-> As an influx of new advertisements permeates the online world, you must do your research to find the best CBD brand on the market before parting ways with your hard-earned cash.
+As an influx of new advertisements permeates the online world, you must do your research to find the best CBD brand on the market before parting ways with your hard-earned cash.

 The U.S. Food and Drug Administration (FDA) has consistently stated its position on CBD-infused products are subject to the same laws and requirements as every other FDA-regulated products.
 In November 2019, warning letters were distributed among 15 different non-compliant CBD companies by the FDA.